arungunayo/Sudoku-Solver/README.md

 The solver uses a **depth-first search backtracking algorithm**.

 > According to Wikipedia:
-> “Briefly, a program would solve a puzzle by placing the digit ‘1’ in the first cell and checking if it is allowed...
-> If no valid digit fits, it backtracks to the previous cell and tries the next possible number.”
+> “Briefly, a program would solve a puzzle by placing the digit "1" in the first cell and checking if it is allowed to be there.
+If there are no  violations (checking row, column, and box constraints) then the algorithm advances to the next cell and places a "1" in that cell.
+When checking for  violations, if it is discovered that the "1" is not allowed, the value is advanced to "2".
+If a cell is discovered where none of the 9 digits is allowed,  then the algorithm leaves that cell blank and moves back to the previous cell.
+The value in that cell is then incremented by one.
+This is repeated until  the allowed value in the last (81st) cell is discovered.”

 ## 🧠 My Implementation